At a glance: Medicare health insurance in Illinois

 Medicare enrollment in Illinois

-Most Medicare beneficiaries are eligible for coverage because they’re at least 65 years old.
-But Medicare eligibility is also triggered when a person has been receiving disability benefits for 24 months.
-Nationwide, 16 percent of all Medicare beneficiaries are eligible due to disability.
-It’s a little lower in Illinois, where 14 percent of Medicare beneficiaries are enrolled due to a disability.
-But that still amounts to more than 300,000 people under 65 with Medicare coverage in Illinois.
+Most beneficiaries are eligible for Medicare coverage enrollment because they’re at least 65 years old.
+But Medicare eligibility is also triggered when a person has been receiving disability benefits for two years, or has ALS or end-stage renal disease.
+Nationwide, 15 percent of people filing for Medicare benefits are under 65; in Illinois, it’s 13 percent.
+But that still amounts to about 300,000 people under 65 who are enrolled in Medicare in Illinois.

 Medicare Advantage in Illinois